 – Helmet-mounted display system

 So, which fighter jet is better?
 Well, it depends on what you’re looking for.
-If you’re looking for a pure air-to-air fighter jet, then the F-22 Raptor is probably the better choice.
+If you’re looking for a pure air-to-air fighter jet, the F-22 Raptor is probably the better choice.
 It has superior speed and agility, and its stealth capabilities make it difficult to detect.